Bharath2317/Project-3-PDF-Template/README.md

-# What is tis project?
+# What is this project?
-This  app generates a PDF template
+This  project generates a PDF template